capytaine/capytaine/docs/developer_manual/testing.rst

 The directory ``.github/workflows/`` contains the definition of the Github Actions that are run to test Capytaine in CI.
-The workflows ``test_new_commits.yaml`` and ``test_with_latest_dependencies.yaml`` are mostly thin wrapper around the Nox sessions described above.
+The workflows ``test_new_commits.yaml`` and ``test_with_latest_dependencies.yaml`` are mostly thin wrapper around the Just recipes described above.
 The former is run on each new commit, while the latter is run periodically.
-Follow the instruction above in the section about Nox to run them locally.
+Follow the instructions in the section above to run them locally.
 Both only run on Linux, testing other platforms is only done with the ``build_wheel.yaml`` workflow described below.